Jimmy Driftwood

 James Corbitt Morris (June 20, 1907 – July 12, 1998), known professionally as Jimmy Driftwood or Jimmie Driftwood, was an American folk-style songwriter and musician, most famous for his songs "The Battle of New Orleans" and "Tennessee Stud".
-Driftwood wrote more than 6,000 folk songs, of which more than 300 were recorded by various musicians.
+Driftwood wrote more than 6,000 folk songs, 300 of which were recorded by various musicians.

 Biography

 Early life

-Driftwood was born in Timbo, Arkansas, United States on June 20, 1907.
+Driftwood was born in Timbo, Arkansas, United States, on June 20, 1907.
 His father was folk singer Neal Morris.
-He is on the album Songs of the Ozarks.
 Driftwood learned to play the guitar at a young age on his grandfather's homemade instrument.
 Driftwood used that unique guitar throughout his career and noted that its neck was made from a fence rail, its sides from an old ox yoke, and the head and bottom from the headboard of his grandmother's bed.
 This homemade instrument produced a pleasant, distinctive, resonant sound.
+He is on the album Songs of the Ozarks.

 Driftwood attended John Brown College in northwest Arkansas and later received a degree in education from Arkansas State Teacher's College.
 He started writing songs during his teaching career to teach his students history in an entertaining manner.

 1920s and 1930s

-During the 1920s and 1930s, Driftwood left Arkansas, eventually hitchhiking through the southwestern United States.
-In Arizona he entered, and won, a local song contest.
+During the 1920s and 1930s, Driftwood left Arkansas, eventually hitchhiking through the Southwestern United States.
+In Arizona, he entered and won a local song contest.

 In 1936, Driftwood married Cleda Johnson, who was one of his former students, and returned to Arkansas to raise a family and resume his teaching career.
-During this period of his life Driftwood wrote hundreds of songs but did not pursue a musical career seriously.
+During this time, Driftwood wrote hundreds of songs, but he did not pursue a musical career seriously.

-He wrote his later famous "Battle of New Orleans" in 1936, to help a high school class he was teaching become interested in the event.
+He wrote his later-famous "Battle of New Orleans" in 1936, to help a high-school class he was teaching become interested in the event.